Cloud Microphysics (GEO v2018)

 The following satellite brightness temperatures and radiances are needed at full IR spatial resolution:

 The CMIC software checks the availability of satellite brightness temperatures and radiances for each pixel.
-Full CMIC product is computed only if all mandatory satellite radiances and brightness temperatures are available.
+Full CMIC product is computed only if all mandatory satellite reflectances and brightness temperatures are available.

-The satellite channels are input by the user in HRIT format, and extracted on the processed region by NWC/GEO software package.
+The satellite channels are input by the user in HRIT format (or netcdf format for foreign satellites), and extracted on the processed region by NWC/GEO software package.

 CT and CTTH cloud categories